au-ts/libvmm/examples/virtio_mmio/README.md

      SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# Using multiple virtIO devices with a Linux guest
+# Using multiple virtIO MMIO devices with a Linux guest

 This example shows off the virtIO support that libvmm provides using the [seL4 Device Driver Framework (sDDF)](https://github.com/au-ts/sddf) to talk to